Viral Hepatitis (cont.)

 - antibody to hepatitis B e, an antibody directed against the genetic material of the virus (e antigen)

-- hepatitis C antibody-antibody against the C virus
+- hepatitis C antibody, the antibody against the C virus

 - hepatitis B surface antigen